ortfo/db/docs/commands/build.md

 ## Synopsis

-Scan in the projects directory for folders with description.md files (and potential media files) and compile the whole database into a JSON file at <to-filepath>.
+Scan in the projects directory for folders with description.md files (and potential media files) and compile the whole database into a JSON file at to-filepath.

-If <to-filepath> is "-", the output will be written to stdout.
+If to-filepath is "-", the output will be written to stdout.

-If [include-works] is provided, only works that match the pattern will be included in the database.
+If include-works is provided, only works that match the pattern will be included in the database.

 ```